DSLsofMath/tfpie2018/README.md

 # DSLsofMath paper for TFPIE2018

-This is a work-in-progress repo for a paper reporting on the results of the new DSLsofMath course in Gothenburg.
-The draft paper was presented at TFPIE 2018 in June 2018 (see link below).
+This is the repo for a paper reporting on the results of the new DSLsofMath course in Gothenburg.
+The draft paper was presented at TFPIE 2018 in June 2018 (see link below) and is under evaluation.

 Title: Examples and Results from a BSc-level Course on Domain Specific Languages of Mathematics